piusnmuhumuza/software-engineering/python/python.md

 Python developers can now perform a wide range of tasks with the work scope varying, depending on the needs of a company, employer or task at hand.
 Some Python developers are freelancers doing various tasks for different organizations and clients.

+### Covers

+* The universal concepts of computer programming;
+* The syntax and semantics of the Python language;
+* practical skills in resolving typical implementation challenges;
+* how to use the most important elements of the Python Standard Library;
+* how to install your runtime environment;
+* how to design, develop, test, and debug simple Python programs.

 ## Python Fundamentals to master when starting out.

 1. Variables And Data Types.